eslint/eslint/docs/rules/no-return-await.md

 - If you want to use `await` to denote a value that is a thenable
 - If you do not want the performance benefit of avoiding `return await`
-- If you still want the functions to show up in stack traces
+- If you want the functions to show up in stack traces (useful for debugging purposes)

 ## Further Reading